kg4zow/remarkable.jms1.info/src/info/updates.md

 * A language code.
 (Mine says "`en-US`".)

-* Several other pieces of information which, to be honest, I don't know what they're for.
+* Two randomly generated UUIDs as request and session IDs.

+* Several other pieces of information.
+Details for most of these are available in the documentation linked above.

 ### Server responds